yavasde/ContextDecode/README.md

 2. A t-SNE visualization of the clusters annotated with the important features.

 <img src="https://github.com/yavasde/ContextDecode/assets/56029511/b61711f8-db16-4547-9f6b-c3010f40c33a" width="500">

+_Figure 2: t-SNE visualization of “foot” instances, their clusters, and important features of each cluster_

 Additionally, the performance of the classifier trained with the top-10 features is provided.
 This is compared to a baseline classifier trained with random 10 features, offering insights into the effectiveness of the selected features for interpreting the clusters.